Sahana-204/Leet-Code/README.md

+# LeetCode
-# LeetCode is a renowned online platform that focuses on helping individuals enhance their coding skills and prepare for technical interviews.
+LeetCode is a renowned online platform that focuses on helping individuals enhance their coding skills and prepare for technical interviews.
 It provides a vast collection of problems, coding contests, and other resources that cater to various aspects of programming and problem-solving.

 # Benefits of Using LeetCode:
 1. Interview Preparation: LeetCode is widely used by candidates to prepare for technical interviews at top tech companies.